authup/authup/packages/server/README.md

 ### Middleware

 The auth middleware targets `express` backend applications.
-You can simply register, handlers for an `Authorization`-header or `cookie` value.
+You can simply register handlers for an `Authorization`-header or `cookie` value.
 ```typescript
 import express, {Request} from 'express';
 import {